hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Y﻿ou can check the PVC and the PV created as part of MySQL database deployment:
+Y﻿ou can check that the PVC and the PV created as part of MySQL database deployment: